MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Connect-PSSession.md

 Required: False
 Position: Named
 Default value: Default
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -CertificateThumbprint
-Specifies the digital public key certificate \(X509\) of a user account that has permission to connect to the disconnected session.
+Specifies the digital public key certificate (X509) of a user account that has permission to connect to the disconnected session.
 Enter the certificate thumbprint of the certificate.

 Certificates are used in client certificate-based authentication.